PaulioRandall/svelte-gds-design-system/README.md

 npm run commit
 ```

-You'll know if everything is good because you'll get a curated ASCII scene which can be changed by modifying `${project_root}/scripts/well-done.txt`:
+You'll know if everything is good because you'll get someones lovely curated ASCII scene which can be changed by modifying `${project_root}/scripts/well-done.txt`:

 ```bash
                                    .''.